-Near the entrance to pastoral Louis Armstrong Park (named for native son "Satchmo"), on the French Quarter side (Tremé is adjacent), is the Black Penny
+Near the entrance to pastoral Louis Armstrong Park (named for native son "Satchmo"), on the French Quarter side (Tremé is adjacent), is the Black Penny, our first stop.

 A craft beer (nearly 100 varieties) and cocktail bar, the shabby-chic corner watering hole opened in 2015 but feels as lived in as the trompe l'oeil walls covered with salvaged barge boards and vintage framed photographs.